 Bhutan Drukgyul Hiking Tour is a 12-day adventure in the Land of Druk- Thunder Dragon.
-The comprehensive tour package takes you on an escapade to the inimitable landscape of Bhutan, familiarizes you with the Bhutanese Tribes and their age-old architectural masterpieces.
-An important aspect of this extensive walking tour is the consistency in the architecture of the dramatic monasteries from the rural settings to the urban ones in Paro and Thimphu.
+The comprehensive tour package takes you on an escapade to the unique landscape of Bhutan, familiarizes you with the Bhutanese Tribes and their age-old architectural masterpieces.
+An important aspect of this extensive walking tour is the consistency in the architecture of the dramatic monasteries, from the rural settings to the urban ones in Paro and Thimphu.

 Bhutan is decorated with monasteries built in ancient times by the lineage that ruled the Kingdom.
 It is an unparallel experience to walk the caves of the Tiger’s Nest that was once walked by the spiritual leader of Bhutan, Guru Rimpoche.
 It is an experience unlike others to view the snow-capped mountains from the viewpoint of Chele la Pass and observe the unique collection of ancient armories in the Gangtey monastery.
-It is interesting to visit the largest dzong, the Trongsa monastery and one of the oldest temples in Kyichu Lakhang.
-Excursing through the rhododendron and pine laden forests and intermingling with the villagers in Longtey and the town of Chamkhar is another pleasant experience.
+It is interesting to visit the largest dzong, the Trongsa monastery, and one of the oldest temples in Kyichu Lakhang.
+Excursing through the rhododendron and pine-laden forests and intermingling with the villagers in Longley and the town of Chamkhar is another pleasant experience.
 All these experiences make up for the best hiking destination in the Land of Druk, Bhutan.

 |Day 1||Arrival in Paro|